Creative Questions

 Process

-Pay the fee of £30, and I'll get in touch with you.
+Where it says "Name a fair price" enter £30, click "Add to cart", pay the fee, and I'll get in touch with you.
 If you want to discuss things in advance then feel free to email me: karl@karldrinkwater.uk

 You'll send me details of the topic you're interested in or questions you have, probably along with some work it relates to.
 Note that this is a focussed service, so I'm thinking you might send the equivalent of a poem or two, a short story, the chapter of a book, an author bio or book blurb, a plot outline, or whatever other short thing you're working on that goes with your question.
 No full novels, please!